 14 Awesome Festivals in Raleigh Area Towns This Spring

 Watch pro BMXers catch air in Wendell on the town's Main St. If you're looking for a high-energy, fast-paced day out, you'll find it here.
-Biker enthusiasts can catch pros showcasing their talents with high-altitude tricks during two shows (11am and 2pm), plus meet them to get riding and safety tips.
+Bike enthusiasts can catch pros showcasing their talents with high-altitude tricks during two shows (11am and 2pm), plus meet them to get autographs and participate in bike clinics.

-In its third year, this festival is already a local favorite.
-Held at Bond Brothers Beer Company, which was voted 2017's "Best New Brewery" in the country in USA TODAY's 10Best, the festival features food trucks (The Humble Pig, Chirba Chirba, FRESH.
-Local Ice Cream and more), local artists, live music (featuring touring artists Oak & Ash) and, of course, Bond Brothers' delicious beer.
+In its fourth year, this festival is a favorite of locals and visitors alike.
+Held at Bond Brothers Beer Company, which was voted the country's "Best New Brewery" in the 2017 USA TODAY 10Best Readers' Choice Awards, the festival features food trucks (CockADoodleMoo, The Humble Pig, Chirba Chirba Dumplings, FRESH.
+Local Ice Cream and more), local artists, live music (featuring touring artists and headliner Tall Tall Trees) and, of course, Bond Brothers' delicious beer.
 There's even a dedicated kids' zone from noon-4pm, complete with a bounce house, rock wall and face-painting station.

-Those who love to cook will love this one!
-Stroll through Wake Forest's charming White St. and shop organic, non-GMO herbs and vegetables, plus heirloom tomatoes and peppers and beautiful perennials.
+Those who love to cook will love Herbfest!
+Stroll through Wake Forest's charming White St. and shop organic, non-GMO herbs and vegetables, plus heirloom tomatoes and peppers and beautiful perennials specific to the area.

-A destination staple celebrating 25 years, Spring Daze features more than 170 N.C. artists, entertainment on four stages with music, storytelling and more, food and Cary's annual Earth Day Celebration under the shady canopy of Bond Park.
+Celebrating its 25th year, Spring Daze features more than 170 N.C. artists, entertainment on four stages with music, storytelling, a food festival and Cary's annual Earth Day Celebration under the shady canopy of Bond Park.
 Bring the kids!
 This family-friendly event also offers fun, interactive activities and entertainment for the little ones.

 Salem St. in historic downtown Apex comes alive during this time-honored arts and crafts festival.
 What started as a small community day in a school parking lot has grown into a 22,000-attendee event, featuring live music all day, artists, entertainment for kids, fair-themed food and more.

-Celebrate Cary's rural past at West Cary's big festival!
-Enter one of the fun contests, try some local craft beer and have lunch from some of the best food trucks in the area.
-The Beer Garden will include locals Bond Brother Beer Company, Fortnight Brewing Company, Jordan Lake Brewing Company and Southern Peak Brewery.
-And the 10+ food trucks on-site include Cousins Maine Lobster, FRESH.
-Local Ice Cream, Oak City Fish and Chips plus more area favorites.
+Celebrate Cary's rural past at Western Cary's big festival!
+Enter a contest, try some local craft beer and have lunch from some of the best food trucks in the area.
+The Beer Garden will include local breweries Bond Brother Beer Company, Fortnight Brewing Company and Jordan Lake Brewing Company, plus Naughty Penguin Hard Cider.
 Watch artists demonstrate their crafts and take some art home for yourself.
 Also, kids can have a blast at the KidZone with bunnies and llamas at the Petting Zoo.
 Lots of fun for the whole family!

-The 39th Annual Meet in the Street Festival is a full day of art, food and music in downtown Wake Forest is on the books.
-Hundreds of artisan booths featuring handcrafted arts and crafts highlight the family-friendly festival, along with multiple entertainment venues and a beer garden.
+The 39th Annual Meet in the Street Festival is a full day of art, food and music.
+Hundreds of booths featuring handcrafted arts and crafts highlight the family-friendly festival, along with multiple entertainment venues and a beer garden.
 Tip: You can't miss White Street Brewing Company when you're downtown—stop in to try their Scottish Ale (Gold Medal winner at the 2016 Great American Beer Festival) or the Emmalynn Belgian-style blonde ale (2017 U.S. Beer Open Championship Silver Medal winner).

 Sat., May 12, in downtown Wendell

-Wendell celebrates the arts with this day-long outdoor gala of arts.
+Wendell celebrates the arts with this outdoor gala.
 Join the fun and spend the day meeting artists from 9am-4pm, including a sidewalk chalk artist working from noon-3pm.
-Paintings will be judged starting at 4pm, followed by an artists' reception and public viewing at 5pm at Wine and Beer 101 on N. Main St. (beer and wine will be available for purchase, plus light snacks).
-After winners are announced, take part in an hour-long silent auction beginning at 5:30pm to take some art home for yourself or friends and family!
+Take part in the Arts & Crafts Fair from 9am-2pm and take some art and handmade items home for yourself or friends and family!

 SpringFest turns Morrisville's Town Hall Dr. into a carnival for the whole family!
 The event includes entertainment, midway games, rides, live music and local-favorite food trucks.
 Admission is free, but have some money on hand for food trucks and games (game tickets run at $20 for 25 or $1 per game ticket—they'll be available for purchase at the event).